5 Common Signs of Damaged Hair

 Treat Hair with a Mask

-For starters, you can dramatically (and quickly) improve dryness, hair breakage, and damage with a restorative treatment, such as a hair mask for damaged hair.
+Are you a fan of hair masks?
+You can dramatically (and quickly) improve dryness, hair breakage, and damage with a restorative hair treatment such as a hair mask for damaged hair.
 Once or twice a week, use the Restore Repair Mask in place of your conditioner to deeply nourish and reverse hair damage.

-This powerful treatment can restore your hair’s moisture levels to be more like healthier, undamaged hair, reduce breakage by up to 70% after just one use, and even help protect against further damage.
+This powerful treatment can restore healthy hair moisture levels, reduce breakage by up to 70% after just one use, and even help protect against further damage.
 It also imparts long-lasting softness, shine, and smoothness, so those tell-tale signs of damage will be less noticeable even after one use.

 While you’ll see results quickly, continue to use this mask weekly as part of your routine to prevent future damage and improve hair health.
 It allows you to get the style, color, and hair texture you want.